RealBirdMan91/PostgreSQL/postgres.md

 ### 1. Changing a Column's Default Value:

-After the table has been referenced, the desired column can be changed via 'ALTER COLUMN'.
+After the table has been referenced, the desired column can be changed via `ALTER COLUMN`.
 The keyword `SET` allows to set a default value.

 ```SQL
 ALTER TABLE unicorns ALTER COLUMN is_happy SET DEFAULT TRUE;